kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 \begin{bmatrix}0\\0\\0\\0\\\end{bmatrix} \neq 0
 $$

 As and when new mathematical objects are invented (or discovered?) new definitions for the equivalents of zero and one for these new objects may also be necessary.
 The $n$-dimensional zero vector is unique as shown above.

-But there is no unique n-dimensional unit vector corresponding to the number $1$.
+The four-dimensional column vector with all entries equal to $1$ exists and is, of course, unique:
+$$
+\begin{bmatrix}1\\1\\1\\1\\\end{bmatrix} \ne 1
+$$
+But it is not special enough to merit its own name, as it does not function as the vector analogue to the number $1$.
+But it does have its uses in data analysis and might get its own name in the future!  [@honner2022]

 We now turn to other varieties of multiplication that may be applied to vectors.